devanshiiparmar/Customer-churn-analysis/README.md

 ## Project Structure

-Customer-churn-analysis/
-│
-├── notebooks/ -> EDA and ML notebooks
-├── Power BI/ -> Dashboard files (.pbix)
-├── data/ -> Dataset CSVs
-├── images/ -> Only analysis plots
-├── requirements.txt -> Minimal libraries for analysis
-├── README.md -> This file
-├── .gitignore
-├── LICENSE
-├── Instruction.pdf
+Here’s how the project is organized: notebooks/ – This folder has all the Jupyter notebooks for data analysis and machine learning.
+You can open these to see the EDA, feature analysis, and model training.
+Power BI/ – Contains the dashboard files (.pbix) that visualize customer churn and insights.
+Open them in Power BI Desktop. data/ – All the dataset files (.csv) are stored here. images/ – Contains charts and plots generated during analysis.
+Only visualizations, no app screenshots. requirements.txt – Lists the Python libraries needed to run the notebooks.
+README.md – You are reading it!
+Explains the project and how to use it.
+.gitignore – Files and folders that Git will ignore.
+LICENSE – The project license.
+Instruction.pdf – Any instructions or documentation included by the author.

 ## Exploratory Data Analysis (EDA)